johngb/langreg/README.md

 ## Design and Benchmarks

 This was designed primarily as a lightweight lookup table that would be called infrequently.
 I tested various options for this, and narrowed it down to either a map or a switch statement.
-The switch statement was a little slower at 67-90 ns/op vs the maps' 38-50 ns/op, but had no data to load into memory first, while the startup time for loading the map into memory was 48 µs (48k ns).
+The switch statement for a single lookup table was a little slower at 67-78 ns/op vs the maps' 38-50 ns/op, but had no data to load into memory first, while the startup time for loading the map into memory was 48 µs (48k ns).

-The worst case benchmarks on a MacBook Pro are:
+The worst case benchmarks results on a MacBook Pro are:
 ```
 BenchmarkIsValidLangRegCode		10000000	       158 ns/op